Vendors on Cat Street on Hong Kong Island sell Halloween costumes and other spooky goods. Photo Credit: Accidental Travel Writer.

 Holidays and Festivals

-The celebration of Halloween in Hong Kong got its start in the then British Crown Colony’s premier dining and entertainment district, Lan Kwai Fong, about 25 years ago.
+Hong Kong Halloween: how it all got started.
+The celebration of Halloween in Hong Kong got its start in the then British Crown Colony’s premier dining and entertainment district, Lan Kwai Fong, about 30 years ago.
 It has grown into the year’s biggest street party.
-Here’s how it all got started.

-In the early days, a small handful of expats would show up at their favourite drinking holes in Lan Kwai Fong on 31 October wearing witches hats or face masks.
-Everyone else just wore normal attire.
+In the early days, a small handful of expats would show up at their favourite drinking holes in Lan Kwai Fong on 31 October wearing witches’ hats or face masks.
+And everyone else just wore normal attire.

 Year by year, the throngs got larger, and slowly more and more people – both Chinese and expat – started showing up in costume.

-Crowd control measures were instituted by the then Royal Hong Kong Police, forcing celebrants to move through Lan Kwai Fong – Hong Kong’s premier entertainment district – in an orderly fashion, much to the amusement of the drinkers watching from the inside of bars.
+Eventually, crowd control measures were instituted by the then Royal Hong Kong Police, forcing celebrants to move through Lan Kwai Fong in an orderly fashion, much to the amusement of the drinkers watching from the inside of bars.

 Some people couldn’t wait for Halloween itself.
-So if it fell on a weeknight, celebrants would start showing on the the weekend before.
+So if it fell on a weeknight, celebrants would start showing on the weekend before the holiday.

 Eventually, a few of the locals started showing up in costume themselves.
 Nowadays, Halloween has evolved into one of Hong Kong’s biggest and most popular celebrations.